jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (e) has and enjoys, in the performance of his or her duties under this Act, the same protection as a Justice of the Peace acting in his or her criminal jurisdiction has and enjoys under Part 7 of the Summary Proceedings Act 1957.

 ### 20 Medical officers
-(1) For every prison (other than a police jail), there must be 1 or more medical officers responsible for providing medical care and medical treatment to prisoners.
+(1) For every prison (other than a Police jail), there must be 1 or more medical officers responsible for providing medical care and medical treatment to prisoners.
 (2) Each medical officer must be a medical practitioner.
 (3) Every medical officer must—
   (a) be appointed or engaged under section 11(1)(b), (2)(b), or (4); or (b) carry out his or her functions in accordance with arrangements approved by the chief executive.

 ### 21 Protection of officers in discharge of functions
-Every officer, while acting in that capacity, has all the powers, authority, protections, and privileges of a member of the police (including a constable).
+Every officer, while acting in that capacity, has all the powers, authority, protections, and privileges of a member of the Police (including a constable).

 ### 22 Protection of members of Armed Forces
 If, in accordance with section 9 of the Defence Act 1990, any part of the Armed Forces (within the meaning of section 2(1) of that Act) is performing any public service in, or in connection with, a prison, every member of that part of the Armed Forces has, while performing that service,—
-  (a) all the powers and functions of an officer; and (b) all the powers, authority, protections, and privileges of a member of the police (including a constable).
+  (a) all the powers and functions of an officer; and (b) all the powers, authority, protections, and privileges of a member of the Police (including a constable).

 ### 23 Restrictions on exercise of certain powers
-(1) Despite sections 21 and 22, sections 314A to 314D of the Crimes Act 1961 (which relate to a general power to stop vehicles) do not apply to a member of the armed forces, or an officer who is not also a member of the police.
+(1) Despite sections 21 and 22, sections 314A to 314D of the Crimes Act 1961 (which relate to a general power to stop vehicles) do not apply to a member of the armed forces, or an officer who is not also a constable.
-(2) Despite sections 21 and 22, section 3(2)(a)(ii) of the Arms Act 1983 (which authorises the possession of firearms and restricted weapons by members of the police) does not apply to a member of the armed forces, or an officer who is not also a member of the police.
+(2) Despite sections 21 and 22, section 3(2)(a)(ii) of the Arms Act 1983 (which authorises the possession of firearms and restricted weapons by constables) does not apply to a member of the armed forces, or an officer who is not also a constable.
-(3) Despite sections 21 and 22, the following provisions do not apply to a member of the armed forces, or an officer who is not also a member of the police:
+(3) Despite sections 21 and 22, the following provisions do not apply to a member of the armed forces, or an officer who is not also a constable:
   (a) sections 18 and 18A of the Misuse of Drugs Act 1975 (which confer powers of search and seizure):
   (b) section 13A of the Misuse of Drugs Amendment Act 1978 (which confers powers in relation to internal concealment):
   (c) sections 56 to 58 of the Misuse of Drugs Amendment Act 2005 (which confer enforcement powers in relation to restricted substances):